Frequently Asked Questions

 - When can I hope to be admitted to practice?

-When you have successfully passed the GDLP, you can apply for direct admission to practise as a barrister and solicitor in South Australia.
+When you have successfully completed the GDLP, you can apply for direct admission to practise as a barrister and solicitor in South Australia.
 Admission dates are generally every month but your Notice of Intention and Statutory Declaration must be filed 28 days before the admission date.

 - When are the Admission Dates in South Australia?